SOGIE Equality Bill: 17th Congress

-In 2017, the first SOGI house bill of the 17th Congress was filed by Dinagat Islands Representative Arlene Bag-ao under House Bill 51.
+In 2017, the first SOGIE house bill of the 17th Congress was filed by Dinagat Islands Representative Arlene Bag-ao under House Bill 51.
 Similar bills were filed by Bataan Representative Geraldine Roman (HB 267), Akbayan Representative Tomas Villarin (HB 3555), and other representatives.
 These bills were consolidated and substituted by House Bill 4982.
 HB 4982 made history when it was approved on the third and final reading with no members of the House of Representatives in opposition, becoming the first Anti-Discrimination Bill that was approved in the House of Representatives.